Dear Santa (2024 film): Plot

 Liam angrily locks himself in his bedroom, and his regretful parents argue, bringing up the accident that killed Spencer.
 Overhearing them and fearing a possible divorce, he sneaks out and visits Satan at his motel room, asking him to use his third wish to keep his parents together and in love forever.
 Satan agrees, but declares that he will not take Liam's soul until he has died naturally.
-With the deal closed and believing his soul is lost, Liam begins to talk back to his everyday tormentors, alienating Emma.
+With the deal closed and believing his soul is lost, Liam, taking Satan's advice to "have fun" to heart, begins to talk back to his everyday tormentors, alienating Emma.
+Heartbroken, he calls Gibby and explains both Spencer's death and his second wish.

-Unknown to Liam, "Satan" is actually Asmodeus, a low-ranking half-demon posing as his boss, who has failed his trial to become a full demon: by granting at least one unselfish wish, he has nullified the deal for Liam's soul.
+While the boys wonder where Satan is, "Satan" is revealed to be Asmodeus, a low-ranking half-demon impersonating his boss, who has failed his trial to become a full demon: by granting two unselfish wishes, he has nullified the deal for Liam's soul.
 The real Satan, Lucifer, banishes Asmodeus from Hell and gives him one hour to say his goodbyes.
-Asmodeus visits Liam and tells him about the deal's cancellation, and Liam figures out that he is not the real Satan.
+Asmodeus visits Liam and tells him about the deal's cancellation, while congratulating him on standing up for himself, and Liam figures out that he is not Satan.
 Before leaving, Asmodeus confesses how much he has come to like him and explains that the third wish was negated because Bill and Molly made up on their own, so he used the contents of Liam's original letter to fulfill a third and final wish.
 Now wanting to use his powers to help others, Asmodeus takes the form of an angelic dove and flies away.

 When Christmas arrives the next day, Liam finds his brother Spencer resurrected to celebrate Christmas with his family in their new home.
 However, Liam panics when he gets a call from Gibby, who has convinced Emma to give him another chance by appealing to her sympathy and telling her about Spencer's death.
+Meanwhile, Mr. Charles, Liam's English teacher, successfully invites a crossing guard on a date, implied to have been arranged by Asmodeus.